-Outreach also puts great emphasis upon events such as Summer Block Parties, Safe Trunk or Treat, and holiday meals.
+Outreach also puts great emphasis upon events such as Life Camps, safe trunk or treats, and holiday meals.
 Events such as these bring community organizations, churches, local businesses, and the neighborhood together.
 We see these as invaluable opportunities to cultivate a culture of collaboration as well as a space to grow a greater sense of unity.

 Urban Alliance’s works to reduce Kalamazoo’s group violence and address the community trauma that has resulted from it.

 Partnering with Gun Violence Intervention (GVI), Kalamazoo Public Safety, and Interfaith Strategy for Advocacy & Action in the Community (ISAAC), we intentionally build relationships with all affected parties of the violence disrupting the health of our city and its residents.
 This invaluable work extends into education and collaboration with City of Kalamazoo employees and individuals engaging in all aspects of work within our judicial system.

 Our Outreach effort looks very different from Street Outreach, as our staff provides direct support for Custom Notifications; visits to homes, hospitals, and jails; and the development of pipelines to supportive services, both within Urban Alliance and to other community partners.

 Urban Alliance strives to ensure that every individual feels valued and knows that their voice is heard.

 Outreach to our unhoused friends is an opportunity to establish trust by meeting individuals where they are and walking alongside them.
 Our friends living within the encampments know that they can count on Urban Alliance staff and volunteers as we step in where we can to help individuals navigate resources in a way that makes them feel like a person and not just a case number.